 Are you facing redundancy?

-If you have been made redundant or are facing redundancy, we can help.
-Prompt legal advice is critical.
-All too often employers are unaware of or attempt to avoid their legal obligations to employees.
-We can ensure that you receive all your statutory and contractual entitlements to notice, leave and redundancy pay.
-You may also have the right to challenge the employer's decision to declare your position redundant, or you may have a right to refuse a position that is offered to you.
+Additionally, you may have the right to challenge your employer's decision to declare your position redundant, or you may have a right to refuse a redeployment position that is offered to you.
 Our highly experience employment law attorneys can help you understand your legal rights and protect your entitlements.

 McCormick v Riverwood International Australia